Call us

-With the help of a life insurance policy, you can protect yourself and your family against a number of risks, unforeseen events, and emergencies in life.
-It is the sum assured or the total coverage of the life insurance policy that helps your family through difficult times but ensures financial support for their sustenance.
+With the help of a life insurance policy, you can protect yourself and your family against several risks, unforeseen events, and emergencies in life.
+It is the sum assured or the total coverage of the life insurance policy that helps your family through difficult times and ensures financial support for their sustenance.
 This is when an insurance claim settlement ratio becomes important!

-As per definition, the insurance claim settlement ratio CSR) is the percentage of claims that an insurance company or insurance provider can fulfil in a financial year out of the total claims they receive.
-Therefore, Claim Settlement Ratio is an important indicator of an insurer’s credibility since it shows that your insurance claim will be settled in a timely and effective manner.
+As per definition, the insurance claim settlement ratio (CSR) is the percentage of claims that an insurance company or insurance provider has settled in a financial year out of the total claims they received.
+Therefore, the Claim Settlement Ratio is an important indicator of an insurer’s credibility since it shows the likelihood of your claim being settled in a timely and effective manner.

-When you purchase a life insurance policy from a life insurance policy provider, there are a number of factors you look at, such as the company’s offerings, the reviews by other customers and so on.
+When you purchase a life insurance policy from a life insurance provider, there are several factors you look at, such as the company’s offerings, the reviews by other customers and so on.
 However, the life insurance claim settlement ratio is the primary factor that should be researched and looked into when selecting a company as your life insurance provider.

 Here are two important reasons why the claim settlement ratio can help you decide whether you should purchase your policy from the life insurance provider of your choice: